Glossary

 IRIS (Include, Respect, I Self-Direct)

 A Medicaid-funded long term care program available in counties where Family Care operates.
-It is a self0directed program for Wisconsin’s frail elders and adults with disabilities.
+It is a self-directed program for Wisconsin’s frail elders and adults with disabilities.
 See IRIS (Include, Respect, I Self-Direct) from the Wisconsin Department of Health Services for more information.

 Issue Age